ManabBala/pdf-overlapper/README.md

 # PDF Cleanup Tool for New Light Institute's Test Paper

 ## Overview
-This Python package processes a specific type of PDF file used in the NEET examination test paper series by New Light Institute.
-Each page is divided into two halves: Hindi questions on the left and English questions on the right.
-The script removes the Hindi section and replaces it with the next page's English section, effectively creating a clean, English-only version of the document.
+This Python package cleans up test paper pdfs provided by "*New Light Institute*" for NEET Examination.Their provided pdfs' pages is divided into two halves: Hindi questions on the left and English questions on the right.
+The script removes the Hindi section and replaces it with the next page's English section, effectively creating a clean, English-only version of the document.You can save 50% of pages if you intend to print it.

 ## Features
-- **Remove Hindi Section**: Automatically removes the Hindi section from each page.
+- **Remove Hindi Section**: Automatically replace the Hindi section from each page with english which results in 50% page reduction.
-- **Replace with English Questions**: Replaces the removed Hindi section with the English questions from the next page.
-- **Customizable Margins**: Allows customization of top and side margins for precise cropping.
 - **Delete Extra Pages**: Option to delete promotional or instruction pages from the start and end of the PDF.
-- **Add Mark Sheet**: Adds a mark sheet image to the front page of the PDF.
+- **Add Mark Sheet**: Adds a mark sheet image to the front page of the PDF which can be used for analysing tests.

 ## Prerequisites
 Ensure you have the following dependencies installed: